risingwavelabs/risingwave-docs/docs/Getting Started.md

 ## Query and manage data

 RisingWave uses Postgres-compatible SQL as the interface to manage and query data.
-Let's see a few examples
+Let's see a few examples:

 * Create a table
 * Create a materialized view from tables